Negative reviews aren’t bad news.

 First of all, let’s get one thing straight: the vast majority of reviews are good reviews.

 Our data shows that only 14% of reviews aren’t 4 or 5 stars.
-So you don’t have to worry too much about getting bad reviews.
+So you don’t have to worry too much about getting bad ratings and reviews.

 Only 14% of reviews are 3 stars or less.